-Pellegrin’s dissertation, On Jazz Analysis: Schenker, Salzer, and Salience, examined the significance of the Salzerian analytical tradition with respect to both the classical and jazz idioms.
-He has presented his research at numerous regional, national, and international conferences.
-His work has been published in Engaging Students: Essays in Music Pedagogy and in volumes by Cambridge Scholars Publishing and KFU Publishing House.
-He has articles forthcoming in the Journal of Jazz Studies and in Music Theory Online: A Journal of the Society for Music Theory.
-He is currently working on a book entitled Analytical Approaches to Jazz: Tonal, Modal, and Beyond.
+Pellegrin’s research examines the significance of the Salzerian analytical tradition with respect to both the classical and jazz idioms.
+He has presented research at numerous regional, national, and international conferences.
+His work has been published in Jazz Perspectives, Intégral (forthcoming), ZGMTH (Journal of the Society for Music Theory, Germany), Engaging Students: Essays in Music Pedagogy, the Journal of Schenkerian Studies, and The Conversation; published in volumes by the University of Florida Press (forthcoming), Vernon Press (forthcoming), Cambridge Scholars Publishing, and KFU Publishing House; and featured in the NPR segment The Academic Minute.
+Pellegrin recently served as Guest Editor of a special issue of Jazz Perspectives devoted to John Coltrane.

-In 2014, Dr. Pellegrin organized the Mizzou Improvisation Project, a three-day interdisciplinary festival which brought together a diverse range of scholars, performers, educators, improvisers, and composers.
-The festival included a collaborative recording session with Pellegrin’s Seattle-based band and the Mizzou New Music Ensemble, material from which will be released on his next album.
+In 2014, Dr. Pellegrin produced the Mizzou Improvisation Project, an interdisciplinary festival bringing together a wide range of scholars, performers, educators, improvisers, and composers.
+The festival included a collaborative recording session with Pellegrin’s Seattle-based band and the Mizzou New Music Ensemble, material from which was released on his recent album, Down.

-Dr. Pellegrin holds degrees from Oberlin College, Kent State University, and the University of Washington, and has also worked extensively as a church organist and choirmaster.
+Dr. Pellegrin holds degrees from Oberlin College, Kent State University, and the University of Washington.